freeCodeCamp/guide/src/pages/certifications/responsive-web-design/applied-visual-design/create-a-gradual-css-linear-gradient/index.md

 background-image: linear-gradient(angle, color-stop1, color-stop2);

 The colors can be used in both hex() and rgb() formats.
+Experiment a bit and you'll understand how easy and beautiful it is to use it.

 <a href='https://www.w3schools.com/css/css3_gradients.asp'>There's an extensive info on this topic available on this link.